-All full-time and dissertation-status students, as well as exchange students here for a semester or more, must carry comprehensive health insurance as a condition of student enrollment at the University of Pennsylvania.
-If you have your own insurance coverage, you may waive enrollment in the Penn Student Insurance Plan (PSIP) if your plan meets the certain minimum criteria.
-Back To Top
+All full-time and dissertation-status students, exchange students here for a semester or more and all students on a J-1 visa, must carry comprehensive health insurance as a condition of student enrollment at the University of Pennsylvania.
+If you have your own insurance coverage, you may waive enrollment in the Penn

 If you are covered under your own health insurance or that of your parents, you may maintain your coverage if it meets the following criteria: